weijiekoh/zkmm/README.md

 ### 3. Perform the trusted setup

-This takes about half an hour if you use Node 10, as it computes BigInts faster than Node 9.
+This takes about 15 minutes if you use Node 10 or greater.
+Note that it will take about ten times longer to complete if you use Node 9, as Node 10 has more optimised `BigInt` support.

 ```
 mkdir -p mastermind/setup && \